Skip to main content

 95%

-• Steins;Gate 0 is a worthy sequel that expands on the original story and characters, providing a deeper understanding of the events leading to the true ending.
+• Steins;Gate 0 is a fantastic sequel that expands on the original story, providing deeper character development and emotional moments.

-• The plot can be convoluted and difficult to follow at times, with some plot points left unresolved or poorly explained.
+• The story can be convoluted and difficult to follow at times, with some plot points left unresolved or poorly explained.

-The story of *Steins;Gate 0* serves as a compelling continuation of the original *Steins;Gate*, exploring the aftermath of protagonist Okabe's failure to save Kurisu and delving into themes of loss, despair, and the struggle for hope.
-While it introduces new characters and expands on existing ones, the narrative is often criticized for being convoluted, with some plot points feeling rushed or unresolved, leading to a less cohesive experience compared to its predecessor.
-Despite these issues, many fans appreciate the emotional depth and character development, making it a worthwhile addition to the *Steins;Gate* saga, especially for those familiar with the original story.
+The story of *Steins;Gate 0* serves as a compelling continuation of the original *Steins;Gate*, exploring the darker themes of loss and despair following the protagonist Okabe's failure to save Kurisu.
+While it introduces new characters and expands on existing ones, the narrative is often criticized for being convoluted and less cohesive than its predecessor, with some plot points feeling rushed or unresolved.
+Despite these issues, many fans appreciate the emotional depth and character development, making it a worthwhile experience for those familiar with the original story.

 • “The story is a mess and has a lot of focus on a new character who is written horribly.”

-• “There are a lot of loose ends and some things feel incomplete.”
+• “There are some strong points in the story I explained above but ultimately there are a lot of loose ends and some things feel incomplete.”

 • “The music of this game is also very beautiful, and it will never disappoint the players.”